frankpablo/csc110-hw01/README.md

 ## Expected Output
+You execute your program in Thonny or on the terminal.
+In the terminal, you can run it with: `python3.13 hw01.py`

-This is what the output should look like:
+This is what the output should look like when you execute your program:

 ```
 Part 1: x = 27